 Services companies may not be domiciled in tax havens and shall have at least one branch domiciled in Spain.

 - d) Taking out the insurance referred to in article 7.

 - An owner constituting the system on a building under construction shall also take out, in favour of any future parties acquiring timeshare rights, a bank surety with an entity that is registered with the Bank of Spain, or a bond taken out by an authorised entity, guaranteeing the reimbursement of any amounts paid in advance to acquire the right, updated on the basis of the annual consumer price index, if the works have not concluded on the established date or the furniture prescribed in the regulation deed has not been incorporated when the party acquiring the right opts to terminate the contract in the terms envisaged in article 10 of this Law.
 The amounts thus received shall be separate from those due from the owner or promoter as compensation for damage and losses as a result of the non-fulfilment of his obligations.

 The guarantees for amounts paid “on account” shall be governed, regarding all matters applicable to them, by Law 57/1986 dated 27th July on the reception of advance amounts in the building and sale of residential units and by the provisions developing that Law.

 Until the notarial deed stating the conclusion of the works has been signed, the surety that has been constituted may not be released in any event; nor may the insurance contract be extinguished.

-- The timeshare system in a property shall be constituted by means of its formalisation in a notarised deed, and must be registered at the Property Register.
-The company that has taken on the management and rendering of the services must attend the execution of the deed, unless the owner expressly states that he is taking them on directly.
+- The timeshare system in a property shall be constituted by means of its formalisation in a notarized deed and must be registered in the Property Register.
+The company that has taken on the management and rendering of the services must attend the execution of the deed unless the owner expressly states that he is taking them on directly.

 The provisions of article 1.7 of this Law shall be applied to contracts under which timeshare rights are constituted or transferred before the system has been validly constituted.